Churchyard Management Plan

 In particular we also welcome any offers of help in putting it into practice.
 We hope that having a clear Schedule of Work for each month will encourage more of you to volunteer, however little time you can spare (not necessarily every month but preferably regularly, so that work can be planned).
 We also hope that, as many other churches have discovered, the work parties will be a fun way for people to get to know their local churchyard, meet up with others who care about wildlife, and learn more about conservation.

-Read the plan here (PDF requires Adobe Acrobat Reader)
+(PDF file - requires Adobe Acrobat Reader) - get adobe reader